Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.30.0] - 2024-12-19

+Final release of the year!
+This was again mostly changes to the alpha frontend.

+This release adds support for showing, adding, changing and deleting timeslots and notificaton profiles, though with no graphical polish whatsoever.

+The only functionality that is still to be finished is in the filter box on the incidents page:

+* filtering on tags
+* loading and saving filters

 ## [1.29.0] - 2024-12-06

 Mostly changes to the alpha frontend that will not be detailed here.